-For the Onschuld (Innocence) exhibition at Kunstvereniging Diepenheim (NL) I made a new installation titled Parque.
+For the Onschuld (Innocence) exhibition at Kunstvereniging Diepenheim (NL) Mariëlle Videler made a new installation titled Parque.
 The basic shape was inspired on the ritual feast Turé.
-It is celebrated by several Brazilian indigenous tribes and takes place between September and November, when the rain is scarce.
+It is celebrated by different groups of first peoples from Brazil and takes place between September and November, when the rain is scarce.
 The feast, involving much dancing and singing, is performed for the invisible people.
-These peolpe appear only to the shaman, in the form of plants and animals.
+These people appear only to the shaman, in the form of plants and animals.

-Although a vegetarian myself, I am fascinated by hunting.
+Although a vegetarian herself, Mariëlle Videler is fascinated by hunting.
 It is the beauty of the hunting rituals, such as the need for the hunters to disguise the last bit of inner struggle by handing over the so-called ‘break’ to the hunter.
 The break is a twig from a tree just behind the place where the animal was hit.
 The shooter should wear the twig the rest of the day on his hat or cap.
 The break must be taken ‘through the sweat': through the blood of the slaughtered animal.
-During a research period in Diepenheim I was again confronted with the yacht and remembered the subjects that triggered me during a working period in Brazil, 2012.
-The indigenous obviously have a deep respect for nature.
-Live is experienced as a complex network, based on giving and taking, care and a certain vital power.
-This power could possibly translated as a spirit or soul that spreads around the cosmos, binding people, animals and other forms of live.
+During a research period in Diepenheim Mariëlle Videler was again confronted with the yacht and remembered the subjects that triggered her during a working period in Brazil, 2012.